 Likewise, a different study by David Paunesku, Gregory Walton, Carissa Romero, Eric Smith, David Yeager and Carol Dweck from Stamford University and the University of Texas on 1,500 students found that combining a growth mindset and a sense of purpose intervention improved the likelihood of students completing Maths, English and Science courses and doing better along the way.
 This impact was most pronounced for students who were struggling and deemed most ‘at risk’

-So to summarise, at least ten studies from students of different ages, genders and nationalities from around the world show a positive relationship between growth mindset and better grades.
-We say at least ten studies, as this was not an exhaustive list based on an extensive literature review…just based on the studies we are aware of.
-The truth is that it is likely that even more exist)
+So to summarise, at least eleven studies from students of different ages, genders and nationalities from around the world show a positive relationship between growth mindset and better grades.
+We say at least eleven studies, as this was not an exhaustive list based on an extensive literature review… just based on the studies we are aware of.
+The truth is that it is likely that even more exist.

 Growth Mindset = Maybe Better Grades